AneevSaju/AndroXtool/README.md

 <h2 align="center">🛡️ License</h2>

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3.0.
 See the [LICENSE](https://github.com/AneevSaju/AndroXtool/blob/main/LICENSE) file for details.